 Copper in the form of wire is almost always used to carry electric currents.
-Copper and brass, an alloy of copper and tin, are essentials in automotive manufacture and for ships, buildings and the making of statues and other works of art.
+Copper, brass and bronze, the latter two being alloys of copper with zinc and tin, respectively, are essentials in automotive manufacture and for ships, buildings and the making of statues and other works of art.